carlossuds/able/README.md

 # Real-time Crypto Dashboard

-This project consists of a NestJS backend and a React frontend to display real-time cryptocurrency data from Finnhub.
+A production-ready real-time cryptocurrency dashboard built with NestJS and React, displaying live prices and hourly averages for ETH/USDC, ETH/USDT, and ETH/BTC pairs from Finnhub.

 ## Prerequisites